k1rezaei/k1rezaei.github.io/index.md

 <a href="https://www.theregister.com/2023/10/02/watermarking_security_checks/">Register</a>,
 <a href="https://www.wired.com/story/artificial-intelligence-watermarking-issues/">Wired</a>, and
 <a href="https://arstechnica.com/ai/2023/10/researchers-show-how-easy-it-is-to-defeat-ai-watermarks/">Arstechnica</a>.
-- **[Sep.
-2023]** Two manuscripts "PRIME: Prioritizing Interpretability in Failure Mode Extraction" and "Robustness of AI-Image Detectors: Fundamental Limits and Practical Attacks" are on arXiv!

 - **[May.
 2023]** Our team, UMD RED, ranked 3-rd in ICPC NAC 2023 and proceeded to ICPC World Finals 2023.
 - **[May.
 2023]** We submitted our manuscript "Regret Analysis of Repeated Delegated Choice" to arXiv.
 - **[May.
 2023]** Our paper "Delegating to Multiple Agents" is accepted to EC 2023.